mwang87/MassQueryLanguage/docs/docs/index.md

 If you want to do a large scale query on your data, try our beta workflow [here](https://proteomics2.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22%3A%20%22MSQL-NF%22%7D).

+## Developers

+Mingxun Wang is the creator and main developer of MSQL.
+Please contact me if you have questions!
+I'm hoping this becomes a community effort so reach out if you want to help/use MSQL.

 ## Definition of a Query

 There are several parts